The Quiet Work | David McQueen

 Each format has a distinct purpose.
 Together they form a complete picture of the thinking behind the advisory work.

-A weekly read on what’s worth paying attention to right now.
+A weekly read on what is worth paying attention to right now.

-Short, direct, written in the week it lands.
-Not a summary of things you’ve already seen — a read on what matters, from a position that has thought about it.
+Short, direct, written in the week it lands in your inbox.
+A read on what matters, from a position that has thought about it.
 The entry point into the publication.

 When I appear on other people’s podcasts, the thinking lives here.